Skip to main content

 It can take up to 4 weeks for the rash to heal.

-How to stop shingles spreading
+How to stop the virus spreading

-Try to avoid coming into contact with:
+Try to avoid being in contact with:

 • people with a weakened immune system - such as someone having chemotherapy